TheIoTLearningInitiative/CodeLabs/Gods/BulucChabtan/documentation/BulucChabtan.md

 > The god of war, violence and sacrifice.
 [Wikipedia](https://en.wikipedia.org/wiki/List_of_Maya_gods_and_supernatural_beings) [Short Url](https://goo.gl/EaHYCN)

-> Hardware, Software, and Soft Skills Training Challenge
+> Codename?
+Hardware, Software, and Soft Skills Self Training Challenge

 Are you a University Student?
 Do you want to code, learn and contribute while you challenge yourself in the world of hardware and software for the jobs of tomorrow?